pqrs-org/Karabiner-Elements/README.md

 ## Donations

-If you would like to contribute financially to the development of Karabiner-Elements, donations can be made via <https://karabiner-elements.pqrs.org/docs/pricing/>
+If you would like to support Karabiner-Elements development financially, donations can be made at <https://karabiner-elements.pqrs.org/docs/pricing/>.

 ---

 ## For developers

-### How to build

-System requirements to build Karabiner-Elements:
+### System requirements to build Karabiner-Elements

 - macOS 15+
 - Xcode 26+